RemarkableAlly/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file script to create a file and add contetnt in it 8-cwd_state script adds content to a file and if the file does not exist a file is created 9-duplicate_last_line script to duplicate the last line of the of the file's content
+7-file script to create a file and add contetnt in it 8-cwd_state script adds content to a file and if the file does not exist a file is created 9-duplicate_last_line script to duplicate the last line of the of the file's content 10-no_more_js script to delete all files with a extention '.js'